Flying-foxes in the Clarence Valley

 Did you know:

-- Flying-foxes are the largest flying mammal in Australia and use their excellent vision and sense of smell to navigate over vast landscapes at night.
+- Flying-foxes are the largest flying mammal in Australia and use their excellent vision and sense of smell to find their way around vast landscapes at night.

-- In one night, flying-foxes can travel 50 km pollinating native trees and spreading up to 60,000 seeds as they forage.
+- In one night, flying-foxes can travel 50 km pollinating native trees and spreading up to 60,000 seeds after eating the fruit.

 - Many native trees depend on flying-foxes and have co-evolved with them over the last 25-40 million years.
 Eucalypts, for example, flower more and produce more nectar at night when flying-foxes forage.